spierala/angular-signal-selectors/README.md

 A small Angular Signal Selector experiment...

-It would be cool to select Signal state with predefined selector functions.
+It would be great, to select Signal state with predefined selector functions:
+- Selector functions can be pure functions and live outside the class
+- The selector functions can be composed (similar to NgRx/MiniRx `createSelector`)

 But currently it works only partially...

 Small example: